 The hybrid premium workers actually price in

+Flexibility has a quantifiable financial value.
 Stanford's Bloom estimates the financial value of hybrid flexibility at the equivalent of an 8% raise.
 That is the number sitting in your top performer's head every time recruiters call.
 A 2-3 day hybrid work schedule is the cheapest 8% retention bonus you can deploy in 2026.

 What Stanford Actually Found in the 1,600-Employee Trip.com Study